Apple and Blackberry Cake

 Add the ground almonds and flour to the food processor.
 Pulse until everything is well combined.

 Spoon the cake mixture into the buttered and lined cake tin.
 Push it into the edges of the tin and smooth over the top so that it is even.
-Arrange the pear slices onto top of the cake mix in two circles - one inside the other.
+Arrange the apple slices onto top of the cake mix in two circles - one inside the other.
 Sprinkle over the Demerara sugar.

 Leave the cake to cool in the tin for 10 minutes, then gently move to a cooling rack.
 Heat the honey in a ramekin for a 20 seconds in the microwave.
 Use a pastry brush to brush the honey over the top of the cake as a glaze.